mrakic96/Hobby-Shop/README.md

 - Run `php artisan db:seed` to run seeders
 - Run `php artisan serve`

-## Admin dashboard
+## Admin panel

-### Project functionalities

 #### User management

-**Functionalities made**
+1. Display users
+  `Both admin and moderator can see:`
+    - id
+    - name
+    - email
+    - role
+    - action button/s

-- edit user details
+2. Edit user details

+  `Admin has permission to edit:`
+    - email
+    - name
+    - assigned roles

+  `Moderator has permission to edit:`
+    - email
+    - name

-- assign a role to user
+3. Delete a user

+  `Admin can delete a user.`
-- delete a user
+  `Moderator *can't* delete a user.`
-- moderator can edit only name and email (can't see roles)

 #### Product management

-**Functionalities made**
+1. Display products
+  `Both admin and moderator can see:`
+    - id
+    - name
+    - price
+    - image
+    - action buttons

+2. Edit product details

+  `Both admin and moderator have permission to edit:`
+    - name
-- edit product details
+    - details
+    - description
+    - price

+3. Delete a product
+  `Both admin and moderator can delete a product.`

-- delete a product
+4. Add a new product
+  `Both admin and moderator can add a new product with:`
+    - name
+    - details
+    - description
+    - price
+    - category
-- products that contain name, price, details and image
+    - image
-- functionality to add products

 #### Category management

-**Functionalities made**
+1. Display categories
+  `Both admin and moderator can see:`
+    - id
+    - name
+    - action button

-- edit category name
+2. edit category name
+  `Both admin and moderator can edit:`
+    - name

+3. add new category
-- add new category
+  `Both admin and moderator can add a new category with:`
+    - name

+## Application

+#### 'products' view

+- All products from DB are displayed
+- Category links

+#### 'olovke', 'kistovi' and 'platna' views

+- Products displayed by their category

+#### 'view_product' view

+- A single product details are displayed

 **TO-DO**

 `//Product management`
 - display current category in `admin.products.edit`

-`//Product display`
-- display products by their category in `products.blade.php`

 `//Cart`
-- create a cart
+1. Create a cart view
-- option to add products to cart with sum displayed
+    - option to add products to cart

-- FRONTEND
+    - option to increment and decrement single product amount
+    - option to remove a product from cart
+    - option to empty cart
+    - display a total sum a single product
+    - display a total sum of products

+`//'checkout' view`
+1. Create a checkout view
+    - logged in user is getting a checkout view after buying products
+    - guest is redirected to /login after trying to buy products